tomjoht/learnapidoc/_docs/introduction_to_rest_apis/workshop.md

 ---

 The workshop agenda, slides, and activities correspond to full-day API workshop.
 The slides and activities mirror similar sections in the course.

+Note that for API workshops, it helps to consolidate activities into a single page with brief instructions.
+The content for the activities below is the same content that appears in other parts of the course &mdash; it's just pulled in here (single-sourced) for convenience.
+Workshops require a healthy amount of hands-on activities to be engaging.
+If you have feedback about how to improve the activities, or places where you keep getting stuck, [let me know](https://idratherbewriting.com/learnapidoc/contact.html).

+Not all activities in this course are consolidated here, since participants can only do so much during a workshop.
+The following activities are those I've selected for workshops.

 * TOC
 {:toc}